eyalabraham/pc-xt-utility-pack/README.md

 This is a collection of DOS programs written for DOS 3.31 running on [my PC-XT](https://sites.google.com/site/eyalabraham/pc-xt).
 The programs compile with [Open Watcom C16 Optimizing Compiler](http://www.openwatcom.org/).
 Programs were tested on a DOS 3.31 VM on VMware player ver 15.
+All IP network utilities use my light weight [IP stack](https://github.com/eyalabraham/8bit-TCPIP) and a SLIP connection through the extra serial channel of the Z80-SIO/2.

 ## Fixed Disk test utility
 Simple utility that tests the existence of fixed disks on the system and outputs various system data points about the device.
 It checks the fixed disk count, attempts to read partition table and boot sector of each partition.